Last Updated on January 22, 2023

 CR Calculation Applied in Real-Time

-To best illustrate the use of the CR calculation, we will build a monster together!
+To best illustrate the use of the Challenge Rating calculation, we will build a monster together!
 I’ve got to put together a boss monster for my Wizard School campaign, and there are lots of things to consider on that axis because of the unusual nature of the campaign.
 So, it’s an excellent place to apply all of our theories.

 Our party is going to be 1st level Wizards, still, because they’re still in school!
 So we have to account for the fact they all have 8 hit points and will drop like flies if we give too much damage to this monster.
 But because they’re all Wizards, if the boss has too little HP, he’ll also drop like a fly.